 Check out one more example in the image below:

 The Power of “Uninterrupted”

-Based on wealthwithoutrisk.ca review, the compounding power requires time for the magic to work.
-Most financial advisors recommend investing in the stock, bond, and cash markets.
-Mutual fund and managed accounts are the most popular investment vehicles.
+The compounding power requires time for the magic to work.
+Most financial advisors recommend investing in the stock market or in bonds.
+Mutual funds and managed accounts are the most popular investment vehicles.

 Most investors strive to keep up with market indexes such as Canada’s S&P/TSX Composite index and the S&P 500 index.
 This is primarily because other financial services, such as GICs and high-yield savings accounts, provide 1-2 percent returns.

 With inflation at 2% and taxes on gains, you almost have a negative return.
 Over long periods of time, the previously mentioned market indexes have averaged 7-9 percent.